 It's not yet fall, but summer has one foot out the door.
 And while I am a summer girl through and through, I take heart in knowing hearty, cool-weather food is one of the joys of autumn.

 Given that we're entering a transition period, I've chosen to turn a summertime staple—bratwurst—on its head, removing it from its casings and then browning the sausage meat and tossing it with rice for cabbage rolls.
-(Can you tell I've been on a stuffed-foods kick recently, between this recipe and my week of stuffed chicken breast recipes?)

 After blanching the cabbage leaves, I remove the tough stems and veins, then roll them up around the filling.
 Once filled, I bake them in a bacon-infused tomato sauce that's spiked with beer, paprika, and ground caraway.
 Covering the dish in foil while it bakes keeps the rolls moist and helps the flavors meld.